-The church started in 1981, after the refurbishment of what used to be Wilton Town Hall.
-From the group of 30 that started the church, we now regularly have 50+ people of all ages worshipping on a Sunday morning.
+It was in 1981, after the refurbishment of the building when our church in Wilton was born.
+From the small group that started the church, we now regularly have many people of all ages worshipping on a Sunday and involved in various church and community events during the week.

 There are various activities at the church, details of which are on this website.
 In the past, alongside the regular events, we have also undertaken one off events such as charity car washes, Alpha courses, church weekends away, family fun days and Christmas Proms to name but a few.